Parental alienation: Consequences

 Studies suggest that independent of other marital issues, acts of parental alienation may be harmful to children.
 While not all adults who experience acts of parental alienation during childhood report negative consequences, many report outcomes that they attribute to parental alienation, including low self-esteem, addiction and substance abuse, trust issues, and relationship problems.
 For example, a retrospective study of adults found that independent of damage of a child's relationship with the other parent, perceived experiences with parental alienation during childhood correlate in adulthood with lower self-sufficiency, lower self-esteem, higher rates of major depressive disorder, and insecure attachment styles.
-A survey of self-reported childhood experiences of three hundred and sixty-one adults in Italy found that 42.1% of participants reported acts of parental alienation by their mothers, and 54.3% reported acts of parental alienation by their fathers.
-Reports of parental alienation were found to correlate with reports of psychological maltreatment.
+Similarly, parents who describe themselves as having experienced visitation sabotage and parental alienation report depression and reduced emotional well-being.

 Assessment of the impact of parental alienation within the context of legal proceedings, such as child custody litigation, is complicated by the participation of other professionals, including psychologists, lawyers and judges, whose actions and decisions may negatively affect family relationships.
 Although alienating behaviors by parents are common in high-conflict divorces, most children do not become alienated from a parent as a result of that behavior.

 Some mental health professionals argue that severe parental alienation should be established as a form of emotional abuse and domestic violence.
 However, controversy persists as to whether parental alienation should be treated as a form of child abuse or family violence.